vastheaven1/MDES/docs/annotation_information.md

 # MDES Annotation Information

-This document describes the trial-level annotations, categorical benchmark labels, participant metadata, and stimulus metadata provided with MDES.
+This document describes the three types of annotation and metadata information provided with MDES:

+1. participant-specific trial-level annotations;
+2. participant metadata;
+3. stimulus metadata.

-## 1. Trial-Level Annotation Files
+## 1. Trial-Level Annotations

 Detailed trial-level annotations are provided separately for each participant.